Deer Valley Resort

 The Après Lounge at Montage Deer Valley is a champagne-fueled experience that takes place on the hotel’s property beneath the snow-kissed mountains.

-Located at the Inn with the same name is the Goldener Hirsch Restaurant.
-This must-visit dining destination is the recipient of the AAA-Four Diamond Award and the Wine Spectator Award of Excellence, showcasing its affinity for Alpine cuisine that will tempt even the strictest of dieters.
-Locally-sourced and organic ingredients offer finely crafted dishes that includes seared meats, fresh fish, fondue (of course), Bavarian bread and decadent pastries made in-house.
-The setting is a sophisticated yet down-to-earth vibe inviting in the classic feel of dinner in the High Alps.
+Located at the Deer Valley Ski Resort is the Goldener Hirsch Restaurant.
+This must-visit dining destination is the recipient of the AAA-Four Diamond Award and the Wine Spectator Award of Excellence, showcasing its affinity for Alpine cuisine that tempts even the strictest of dieters.
+Locally sourced and organic ingredients offer finely crafted dishes, including seared meats, fresh fish, fondue, Bavarian bread and decadent pastries made in-house.
+The setting is a sophisticated yet down-to-earth vibe that invites in the classic feel of dinner in the High Alps.